AnoukSmet/Casa-Pedra-Nobre/testing.md

 The hero image for the rooms shows nicely across the various browsers and devices.
 The image only takes up 60 vh instead of 100vh like on the homepage.
 This was done to not overhelm the user and already show what this page has to offer.
 When you scroll down the rooms, on large screens, you will see the images of the room on the left side, automatically scrolling through various images.
-The text is nicely displayed on the right side with a call to action button to take you to the detail page of that specifc room.
+The text is nicely displayed on the right side with a call to action button to take you to the detail page of that specific room.
 On small and medium screens, the images are displayed above the text.
 The rooms are divided by a subtle yellow line.

-Below the rooms the additional information text shows nicely and adjusts according the various devices and browers.
+Below the rooms the additional information text shows nicely and adjusts according the various devices and browsers.
 Images show nicely, are of high quality and show the user the complete experience in the bed & breakfast.
 The amenities, activities & experiences and policies are displayed in a nice list varying from 3 columns on large screens to 1 column on small screens.